 Download Reports: Access to Reporting Functions

-Clicking on the Reports option on the "Compute" menu takes you directly into the reporting functionality, However, two important notes:
+Clicking on the Reports option on the "Compute" menu takes you directly to the reporting functionality, However, two important notes:

-- The "End Date" is included on the reports generated from the Updated UI.
+- The "End Date" is included in the reports generated from the Updated UI.